 What Can Sports Teach Us About Project Management?

 Sports can teach us a lot about project management.
 In fact, sports can simplify learning and make it interesting.
+Fans at home make sports interesting in their own way too, by visiting sites like FanDuel sportsbook to place a bet on their favorite team/s.
 Here are some aspects of project management that one can learn from sports.

 If you enjoyed this post and are looking for more resources to help manage projects, consider RefineM’s toolkit, Essential Gear for Project Managers.